Frequently Asked Questions

 The Graduating Teacher Standards describe what you need to achieve to qualify as a teacher and enable you to apply for a provisional practising certificate.
 They describe what you will know, understand and be able to do, and the things you need to make you an effective teacher.
 Talk to your programme administrator for information about how the Graduating Teacher Standards apply to your programme.

-If you have queries about the Graduating Teacher Standards, contact the Teacher Education team using one of the methods on the Contact Us page.
+If you have queries about the Graduating Teacher Standards, email the Teacher Education team.

 Induction of Provisionally Certificated Teachers